GreenteaOS/.github/CODE_OF_CONDUCT.md

 This Code of Conduct introduces a new concept of the **Vanguard Source** model, as opposed to the older Open Source in the classic sense.

-At the same time this project identifies itself as: `(project-spefic, remember to fill this field when using this Code of Conduct)`
+At the same time this project identifies itself as: `(project-specific, remember to fill this field when using this Code of Conduct)`

 - *Classic Open Source*